Zazzles2908/Mini-Agent_ACP/documents/07_RESEARCH_ANALYSIS/COMPREHENSIVE_ARCHITECTURE_ANALYSIS.md

 ### 1. Misunderstanding of "OpenAI Compatibility"

 **The Confusion**:
-- Agent thought "OpenAI SDK format" was something special
+- Agent thought "OpenAI SDK format format" was something special
 - Didn't realize ALL tools inherit `to_openai_schema()`
 - Created wrapper to provide something that already existed